aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/missing-features-in-vsto/display-or-hide-gridlines-in-aspose-cells/_index.md

 ![todo:image_alt_text](display-or-hide-gridlines-in-aspose-cells_1.png)

-The Book1.xls file is opened by using the Workbook class and the gridlines on the first worksheet are hidden.
+The Book1.xls file is opened using the Workbook class, and the gridlines on the first worksheet are hidden.
 The modified file is saved as output.xls.

 **Output.xls: worksheet after modification**